I love writing about and training dogs; they are just so much fun to work with.

 Teach Fetch to Your Dog!

 First, you should explore whether your pup has the natural inborn ability to play fetch or not.
-Some breeds have a natural instinct, while some others have no intention to do this.
+Some breeds have a natural instinct, while others do not.
 Retrievers and herding dogs especially have the instinct to fetch almost anything they see.
 Breeding through the decades brought this ability to them.
-Meanwhile, others that have no innate ability can be taught.
+Meanwhile, other breeds that have no innate ability can be taught.

-- While inside the house, where are less distractions, try to get their interest by waving and tossing the toy in front of them, and then toss it away not too far from you.
+- While inside the house, where there are fewer distractions, try to get their interest by waving and tossing the toy in front of them, and then toss it away not too far from you.

-- The dog shows no interest to play fetch at all, they ignore the toy completely.
+- The dog shows no interest in playing fetch at all; they ignore the toy completely.
 (If this is the case, then jump to the first step.)

 - There's some interest, but he does nothing.
 (If this is the case, then jump to the second step.)

-- He dog runs to the toy, grabs it, and brings it back to you.
-[If this is the case, then your dog has a natural instinct to play fetch .
+- He runs to the toy, grabs it, and brings it back to you.
+[If this is the case, then your dog has a natural instinct to play fetch.
 Congratulations!
 Jump to the last (fifth) step.]

 Your dog doesn't seem to have a natural instinct for fetch.
 But you can teach him to play with you.
 You have to show him that he will be rewarded for paying attention to you and bringing the toy back.
 Here's a list of things you should do now:

 - Get a ball (a tennis ball will be the best) and cut a slit into it (3–4 cm will do).

 - Put a few smelly treats into the hole.
 Choose his favorite treat, if it is possible.

 - Now show the ball to him.
 If he sniffs it, then praise them with a treat.